InvoxiPlayGames/WPDevModeResearch/README.md

 The `SWMAuth` cookie result from this is then sent to the device over IP-to-USB service port `27177` (**Windows Phone 7**: `27077`) via TCP.
-The script inside [attempt_dev_mode_registration.py](/scripts/attempt_dev_mode_registration.py) will build the requests and parse the responses sent by the device.
+The script inside [attempt_dev_mode_registration.py](/scripts/attempt_dev_mode_registration.py) will build the requests and parse the responses sent by the device. **Do not run this tool if you have dev mode activated, it will disable sideloading apps!**

 **Windows Phone 7:** A login attempt is made using msidcrl40.dll directly to `https://login.live.com/RST2.srf`, using credentials given in text fields in